 Recognizing that the FEW nexus is highly connected and interdependent, RTI takes an integrated approach to addressing FEW nexus challenges.
-We lead evidence-based, and client-focused research and programs at local, national, and global scales.
-Our work supports governments, the private sector, academic institutions, and other clients to make informed decisions, strengthen management of natural resources, improve environmental health outcomes, and ultimately build a more resilient and sustainable future.
+We lead evidence-based and client-focused research and programs at local, national, and global scales.
+Our work supports clients to make informed decisions, strengthen management of natural resources, improve environmental health outcomes, and ultimately build a more resilient and sustainable future.

 - natural resource management

 - water resource management

 - climate change solutions

 While we rely on natural and human-made systems together, traditionally, research and decision-making processes focus on one lens at a time.
 To truly plan for resiliency across FEW systems, we must concurrently address unique natural resource management and environmental health challenges that vary spatially and temporally.